Lactation University Offers a 95+ Hour IBCLC Prep Course Online!

 - Covers all aspects of the IBLCE Blueprint and offers additional learning opportunities evaluating pictures, answering test questions, charting and much more

-- Supplemental lectures and advice from over 15 practicing IBCLCs
+- Supplemental lectures and advice from 20 practicing IBCLCs, MDs, DDS, RNs, and perinatal experts

 - 96 Continuing Educational Hours for RNs (additional $20 application and submission fee for the nursing board)

-- Earn the trademarked distinction: Certified Lactation Professional (CLP) after successfully completing the course
+- Trademarked distinction: Certified Lactation Professional (CLP) awarded for successfully completing the course

 - A clear path to gain clinical hours as a Lactation University Volunteer through an approved breastfeeding counselor program from IBLCE.
 Learn more about earning clinical hours through the LUVS Program.

-Below is our tentative schedule for our September LU Course.
+Below is our tentative schedule for our January LU Course.
 Live sessions will be every two weeks.
-The course ends February 11, allowing prepared students to apply for the September exam.

-IBLCE Application Date for 2025 Exam: 4 to 5 months prior to Exam Dates
+IBLCE Application Date for 2026 Exams: 4 to 5 months prior to Exam Dates

 Exam Dates Mid-September, 2026 IBLCE

-IBLCE Application Date for 2025 Exam: 4 to 5 months prior to Exam Dates
+IBLCE Application Date for 2026 Exams: 4 to 5 months prior to Exam Dates

 Exam Dates Mid-September, 2026 IBLCE